 ‘In more recent times, committee membership has broadened in line with an increase in the portfolio of water for the environment and scope for its use across the Gwydir catchment.

-‘The suite of watering sites now consists of assets in the Mallowa watercourse, native fish in the Mehi River and Carole Creek, as well as deliveries into the Gwydir wetlands for a variety of outcomes, including waterbirds.’
+‘The suite of watering sites now consists of assets in the other watercourses, native fish in the Gwydir River and connected river systems, as well as deliveries into the Gwydir wetlands for a variety of outcomes, including waterbirds.’

 The activities of the EWAG include: